torokmarkwerner/torokmarkwerner.github.io/_posts/2022-12-10-10-times-trevor-noah-proved-he-is-the-goat.md

 But the audience members not walking out on him is more about what shined through his words all along and what he immaculately summarised in the final part of his speech:

-“The reason we're here is to honour and celebrate the fourth estate, and what you stand for: an additional check and balance that holds power to account and gives voice to those who otherwise wouldn't have one, and I'm not just talking about CNN or Fox or any of the other major organizations.
-I’m talking about everyone, you know; the young journalists we saw today, intrepid journalists who aren't even in this room in Flint, Michigan, or that daring reporters at *The Des Moines Register*, or the unflinching local newscaster in El Paso, Texas.
-Every single one of you, whether you like it or not, is a bastion of democracy.”
+“The reason we're here is to honour and celebrate the fourth estate, and what you stand for: an additional check and balance that holds power to account and gives voice to those who otherwise wouldn't have one, and I'm not just talking about CNN or Fox or any of the other major organizations. <span class="highlighted-text">I’m talking about everyone, you know; the young journalists we saw today, intrepid journalists who aren't even in this room in Flint, Michigan, or that daring reporters at *The Des Moines Register*, or the unflinching local newscaster in El Paso, Texas.
+Every single one of you, whether you like it or not, is a bastion of democracy.”</span>

 <iframe width="560" height="315" src="https://www.youtube.com/embed/_fpxCuorKjA" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>